RyuuXS/Reforestation/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.